lpcprog#

 start_sector (

-) – print status
+bool) – Whether to print operation status messages.

 - Return type: